mmahdim/STM32F4-Scope/README.md

 ![image](https://user-images.githubusercontent.com/8644346/203639045-62c28868-7a2b-47c0-8650-a5507ca19b71.png)
 <br> Spice models for the OPA356 and ADG658 are available in their manufacturor websites. <br>
+The 0.2pF capacitors are there to model parasitic capacitance of resistors.<br>

 # Software
 CubeIDE & TouchGFX have made this project available. <br>